 Amanda moved to southern New Mexico from Chicago, Illinois in 2015 to pursue a Ph.D. in curriculum and instruction at New Mexico State University (NMSU).
 Her two passions are being a researcher-educator-writer who focuses on children, diversity, technology, and media and balancing her love of being a scholar with maintaining a wholistic lifestyle.
-Her dissertation research examines the racial and gender representation of characters within preschool apps and what children notice in apps that vary in character representation.
-Also, she currently works at NMSU’s Learning Games Lab, where she leads user-testing sessions, teaches summer sessions with young people on game design, and works on a few design teams on current projects in development.
+Her dissertation research examines the racial and gender representation of characters within preschool apps.
+She currently works at NMSU’s Learning Games Lab, where she leads user-testing sessions, teaches summer sessions with young people on game design, and works on a few design teams on current projects in development.
+She is also a Research Fellow with New America‘s Educational Policy Program and a 2020-2021 National Science Foundation CADRE Fellow.

 In addition to her own research and her work as the Games Lab Coordinator, Amanda is a contributing writer for Edutopia, a founding member of KidMap, an active member of the International Society for Technology in Education (ISTE), and a member of Britannica Early Learning Advisory Council.
 She was also a member of the Technical Working Group to refresh the ISTE Standards for Educators released in 2017.
 Before coming to NMSU, Amanda conducted research with Erikson’s Early Math Collaborative and was the program coordinator at the Technology in Early Childhood (TEC) Center at Erikson Institute.